PirminP/trybewarts/README.md

 # Project Trybewarts

 ### This website contains a form about a magic school called Trybewarts.
+It was developed in pairs.
 * Designed by using HTML5, CSS Flexbox & JavaScript

 ## Demonstration